lostjared/MXVK/README.md

 ## Recent Updates and Optimizations

+- August 27, 2026: version `0.33.1` captures snapshots from the initialized
+  source-sized offscreen post-processing image when a fixed render extent is active, while retaining swapchain capture for the normal presentation path.
+- August 26, 2026: version `0.33.0` lets derived renderers consume the completed
+  post-processing chain as a non-owning sampled texture. `VKAbstractModel` can bind that image as texture slot zero so fragment, compute, and multipass effects can become model textures instead of being composited over the model.
+- August 26, 2026: version `0.32.0` extends model fragment uniforms with the
+  shared custom-uniform and audio vectors and separates the mutually exclusive vertex and extended-fragment push-constant layouts.
 - August 25, 2026: version `0.31.1` extends SPIR-V descriptor reflection to
   current-spectrum binding 3 and spectrum-history binding 4, allowing clients to create every optional shader resource before pipeline construction.